We Support Veterans: Hazlewood Act, GI Bill Benefits & More

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill.

-Recent veterans of active-duty military service may choose from two versions of GI Bill®: the Post-9/11 GI Bill® or the Montgomery GI Bill®.
+Recent veterans of active-duty military service may choose from two versions of GI Bill® benefits: the Post-9/11 GI Bill® benefits or the Montgomery GI Bill® benefits.
 To be eligible, you must have an honorable discharge.
-Both versions of the GI Bill® provide excellent educational opportunities, but they operate differently, and one or the other might be more beneficial to you depending on the manner in which you wish to pursue your degree.
+Both versions of the GI Bill® benefits provide excellent educational opportunities, but they operate differently, and one or the other might be more beneficial to you depending on the manner in which you wish to pursue your degree.
 Please contact the U.S. Department of Veterans Affairs using their self-service “Ask A Question” web site or visit our Veterans Services Office to receive counseling on which version might work best for you.

-Post-9/11 GI Bill® (Chapter 33) – For veterans with at least 90 days of non-training active-duty service after September 11, 2001.
+Post-9/11 GI Bill® benefits (Chapter 33) – For veterans with at least 90 days of non-training active-duty service after September 11, 2001.
 To receive the full benefit, 36 months (3 years) of active-duty service are required.
-This GI Bill®s pays the school directly for your tuition and fees, and it provides you with a book stipend and a monthly housing allowance as long as you are attending school over the half-time rate. (“More than half time” in regular-length semesters means at least 7 credit hours.)
-The Post-9/11 GI Bill® is usually preferable if you plan on going to school full-time.
+This GI Bill® benefits pays the school directly for your tuition and fees, and it provides you with a book stipend and a monthly housing allowance as long as you are attending school over the half-time rate. (“More than half time” in regular-length semesters means at least 7 credit hours.)
+The Post-9/11 GI Bill® benefits are usually preferable if you plan on going to school full-time.

 Although your original GI Bill® benefits have likely expired if you were discharged over 10 years ago and have not yet applied for them, you may still qualify for through the VA Vocational Rehabilitation program (Chapter 31).